Published March 2023

 Crack open a bottle of wine (or Pawsecco!)

 Wine for cats and dogs is non-alcoholic as well as being non-carbonated and grape-free.
 This is the case because aside from alcohol being dangerous for our pets, carbonated drinks can cause animals to experience indigestion and diarrhoea.
 On top of that, grapes are also toxic for dogs and can cause them to have kidney failure.

 So, you can crack open a bottle of still white or rosé Pawsecco for your pets and know that they’ll slurp it down without experiencing any of the problems us humans endure after a bottle of Prosecco.
 Pawsecco is made with natural herbs including Elderflower, Linden Blossom and Ginseng, so it smells a lot better than dog beer.
 You can serve it over your pet’s food or in their water bowl – whatever they prefer.

 You know you’re being truly pampered when you receive a thoughtful gift, so buying your pet a gift is the perfect way to show them you care.
 From putting together a dog hamper to finding an unusual gift for your cat, there are plenty of options to choose from.

-We all look after our pets with the basics – plenty of food, water and a generous pet insurance cover. cover.
-But it’s also important to take time out to really pamper our pets from time to time.
+We all look after our pets with the basics – plenty of food and water.
+But it’s also important to take a moment to really pamper our pets from time to time.
 After all, they’re the ones who are always there to put a smile on our faces, no matter what kind of day we’ve had.
 Whilst pampering your pets, you can also protect yourself from unexpected vet bills, should your pet come to any harm, with Sainsbury’s Bank Pet Insurance provided by Pinnacle Insurance plc.
 Explore our pet insurance policies today.